Dictu/ISMS/README.md

 # ISMS

 This is an Oracle Apex application.
-With script sms_install.sql you can make the database objects.
+Script sms_install.sql installs the database objects.